 This content uses links from which we may earn a commission.
 Disclosure.

 How to Make a Felt Brown Bear Stuffie

 - Gather your craft tools and materials.
-Then download the bear pattern at the end of this post.
+Then download the bear pattern on the right hand side at the top of this post.

 - Cut felt according to the template notes, using your scissors or a Cricut Maker.
 Use a dab of glue to hold details in place for sewing.